top of page

 6. Use AI to Empower Your Team, Not Replace Them

-Involving your team in AI adoption, addressing their concerns openly, and being clear that AI is there to support them — not surveil or replace them — builds a culture where AI is embraced rather than feared.
+Involving your team in AI adoption, addressing their concerns openly, and being clear that AI is there to support them — not surveil or replace them — fosters a culture where AI is embraced rather than feared.

 7. Make Your Marketing Smarter — and More Honest